Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

 <strong>As a Returning User, I would like to be able to access the group across different social media platforms.</strong>
  - The user is presented with the option of four different social media platform links located in the footer.

 Frequent User-

 <strong>As a Frequent User, I would like to be able to keep up to date with events the group are running through the social media platforms linked. </strong>
  - The user has the option of visiting the social media platforms via the links in the footer.

 <strong>As a Frequent User, I would like to be able to check if locations, dates and times are changed or updated.</strong>
- - The user has the option of visting the social media platforms via the links, different contact methods and via receiving automatic emails with updates.
+ - The user has the option of visiting the social media platforms via the links, different contact methods and via receiving automatic emails with updates.